mjaddis/rdss-message-api-specification/README.md

 One of `Command`, `Event` or `Document`, as described by the following rules:

-- `Command`: used for Message payloads that are explicitly instructing a consumer to carry out and activity and respond with a subsequent Message for consumption by the producer or others.
+- `Command`: used for Message payloads that are explicitly instructing a consumer to carry out an activity and respond with a subsequent Message for consumption by the producer or others.
 - `Event`: used for Message payloads which inform consumers of a specific event having occurred, where that event was not in response to a `Command` and does not contain a substantial payload of data.
 - `Document`: used for Message payloads that contain a payload of information for consumption, typically triggered in response to a `Command`.